Help Supporting the TMSP

 December 1, 2013

 The Temple Mount Sifting Project (TMSP) has, since 2004, been retrieving identifying, classifying invaluable ancient archeological artifacts from the illicit excavation debris removed from the Temple Mount.

-In March 2011 we established an archaeological lab in Jerusalem where all of the special finds are now stored and thoroughly studied.
-This project differs from most archaeological excavations because the variety of finds and periods covered is extraordinarily wide.
-This is understandable for a site that played such a central role in the history of the Land of Israel in all periods since the First Temple.
+The TSMP differs from most archaeological excavations in that there is an extraordinarily wide variety of finds from an equally wide spectrum of historical periods.
+This is understandable for a site that has played such a central role in the history of the Land of Israel in all periods

 Publication plan and budget will be sent by request.

 Small donations could be sent by credit card via the Ir-David foundation.
 Please write in the comments that it is designated to the Temple Mount Sifting Project and send us a notice at firstname.lastname@example.org.

 For large donations please contact us at email@example.com.